aeferreira/similarity_share/README.md

 ### BinSim (and traditional pre-treatments) analysis of the Grapevine and Yeast Datasets

-These notebooks perform data analysis thorugh different multivariate statistical methods of specific datasets (presented in the dissertation) after specific data pre-treatments: Binary Similarity (BinSim) or some combinations of more established and traditional pre-treatments (compare the results between these).
+These notebooks perform data analysis through different multivariate statistical methods of specific datasets (presented in the dissertation) after specific data pre-treatments: Binary Similarity (BinSim) or some combinations of more established and traditional pre-treatments (compare the results between these).

 - BinSim_Analysis_GD11_all2_groups2all1.ipynb - (BinSim and traditional treatments) Data Analysis of the Negative and Positive Grapevine Datasets.
 - BinSim_Analysis_YD_notnorm.ipynb - (BinSim and traditional treatments) Data Analysis of the Yeast and Yeast Formula Datasets.

 Information for Fig 3.1 to Fig 3.6, Suppl.
 Fig. 6.1 to Suppl.
 Fig. 6.8, Table 3.1 to Table 3.3, Suppl.
 Table 6.1 and 6.2.
 Also, base for Fig. 1.1, Fig. 1.3, Fig. 2.2.

 Note: Ahead of the GD11 and YD name of the files, it is an indication of the pre-processing done to the datasets that will be analysed.
 Explanation of the pre-processing is done in the notebooks (first file has 2 different pre-processed set of datasets - 'all2' represents the one used in the dissertation).
-The analysis done in these notebooks is replicated for the datasets pre-processed in different ways - see 'Other BinSim analysis on Grapevine and Yeast datasets' section.
+The analysis done in these notebooks is replicated for the datasets pre-processed in different ways - see 'Other BinSim analyses on Grapevine and Yeast datasets' section.

 #### Data Files and Dataset Construction

 ##### Obtaining the Grapevine Datasets

 The Negative and Positive Grapevine Datasets were obtained with the peak_alignment.ipynb from each grapevine sample information in the 'data' folder.
-The different peak alignments and peak filterings done using the `align` function and stores in hdf stores.
+The different peak alignments and peak filtering done using the `align` function and stores in hdf stores.
 The different ways alignment and filtering were performed is explained in peak_alignment.ipynb as well as the nomenclature given to each alignment and filtering.

-- peak_alignment.ipynb - aligns and filters (based on two parameters) the grapevine samples using the `align` function from metabolinks, explains the alignments and filterings as well as the nomenclature given.
+- peak_alignment.ipynb - aligns and filters (based on two parameters) the grapevine samples using the `align` function from metabolinks, explains the alignments and filtering as well as the nomenclature given.
 - 'data' folder (not currently in repository) - has all the mass lists, intensity and metadata for each grapevine sample (in negative and positive modes).

 Stores: